Learning Decentralized LLM Collaboration with Multi-Agent Actor Critic: Experiments

-In Minecraft games, the fine-tuned single model achieves the lowest same-texture adjacency rate in \textit{StrBuild} and the highest remaining health points in \textit{HouseBuild}, as it does not need to infer other agents’ material choices or attack behavior.
-Prompt-based multi-agent methods perform particularly poorly in this domain, likely because the raw models \textit{Qwen2.5-3B-Instruct} and \textit{Qwen3-4B-Instruct} are not optimized with Minecraft building instructions.
-CoLLM-CC achieves the best IoU in \textit{StrBuild} by leveraging external hints and outperforms all methods except the single model fine-tuned by AC in \textit{HouseBuild}.
+\paragraph{Minecraft Games} In Minecraft games, the fine-tuned single model achieves the lowest same-texture adjacency rate $0.4$-$0.9\%$ in \textit{StrBuild} and the full health points in \textit{HouseBuild}.
+This is because the agents do not need to infer others’ material choices or attack behavior, thus the task is relatively easier.
+Prompt-based multi-agent methods perform particularly poorly in these domains, likely because the raw models \textit{Qwen2.5-3B-Instruct} and \textit{Qwen3-4B-Instruct} are not specifically optimized with Minecraft building instructions.
+CoLLM-CC achieves the best IoU $68.5\%$ in \textit{StrBuild} by leveraging external hints and outperforms all methods except the single model fine-tuned by AC in \textit{HouseBuild} with IoU $52.7\%$.
 In Fig~\ref{subfig:strbuild} and \ref{subfig:housebuild}, MAGRPO and CoLLM-DC perform substantially worse than CoLLM-CC.
-Due to the rapid growth of rollout tree, a smaller sampling $K=2$ is needed, leading to slower convergence and higher variance.
+Due to the rapid growth of the rollout tree, a smaller sampling $K=2$ is needed, resulting in slower convergence and higher-variance updates, as discussed in Appendix~\ref{app:additional-results}.
 CoLLM-DC fails to converge on these tasks since non-stationarity accumulates across $4$ turns, leading to more unstable value estimates.